Career Engagement Opportunities with Student Organizations

 Autonomous Robotic Vehicle (UMARV)

 The University of Michigan’s Autonomous Robotic Vehicle team is an interdisciplinary, student-run competition team.
 Each year, we design and manufacture a new autonomous vehicle for the Intelligent Ground Vehicle Competition.
-Our members work in six subteams: computer vision, navigation, sensors, embedded systems, platform, and business development.
+Our members work in six subteams: computer vision, sensors, navigation, embedded systems, platform, and business development.

 Degree Level(s): Undergraduate, Graduate